CadQuery/cadquery/doc/installation.rst

         :: Activate
         cmd /K ""%USERPROFILE%/Miniforge3/Scripts/activate.bat" "%USERPROFILE%/Miniforge3""

-It might be worthwhile to consider using ``/NoScipts=0`` to add an activation shortcut.
+It might be worthwhile to consider using ``/NoScripts=0`` to have an activation shortcut added to the start menu.

 Command Line Installation
 ------------------------------------------